 I will always remember Salisbury Steak as the homeless man’s favourite meal of 2015.

 The homeless man at the dog park has a name.
-It’s Geoff, but I feel like I shouldn’t use it too often on my website because I’ve never officially asked him if it’s ok for me to write about him on my website (though he does know I do).
-That’s why I keep referring to him as the homeless man – a token gesture of respect for his privacy.
+It’s Geoff, but I feel like I shouldn’t use it too often on my website because I’ve never officially asked him if it’s ok for me to write about him on my website (though he does know).
+So I keep referring to him as the homeless man.
 Not everyone wants an internet presence!!!

-And he said “Oh, those burgers with the mushroom gravy were spectacular!”.
-So I made an extra big batch for his party, then I published the recipe on my site the next day. 🙂
+So I made them again for him, then I published the recipe on my site the next day. 🙂

-And that’s how this Salisbury Steak recipe came to be on my website, and why I will always remember it as one of the homeless man’s all-time favourite meals.
-And he’ll be getting it tomorrow too, because I remade it to take fresh new photos and make a recipe video.
-I think he’ll be pleased!!!
+And that’s how this Salisbury Steak recipe came to be on my website, and why I will always remember it as one of the homeless man’s all-time favourite meals!

 - Grate onion and soak the breadcrumbs in the juices – guaranteed to make the steaks softer and tastier, a tried, proven and much loved method that I use for my classic Italian Meatballs (plenty of reviews substantiating this!).
 Plus it’s much more efficient than cooking chopped onions (raw onion bits in steak is not nice), and you avoid the risk of the steaks falling apart if the onions aren’t chopped finely enough ; and